Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/userGuide.md

   3. Alter the filter fields and order as required, click 'Apply'.

-  This will recalculate the total number of CTF micrographs to be displayed.
-You may wish to complete this step where there are thousands of micrographs.
-Displaying all of them may require considerable processing time.
+  This will recalculate the total number of CTF micrographs and display them.

   ![Image of CTF Review filters](./images/reviewFiltered.png)

-  4. Click 'Review' to display the CTF micrographs.

   ![Image of CTF Review micrographs](./images/reviewCtfs.png)

-  5. For each CTF micrograph, the data can be viewed by clicking on the 'Data' button.
+  4. For each CTF micrograph, the data can be viewed by clicking on the 'Data' button.

   ![Image of CTF Data](./images/reviewData.png)